Lime Canyon Wilderness Area

 Terrain

-The wilderness Area is dominated by Lime Ridge, a ridge (or series of ridges) orientated north-south.
+The wilderness Area is dominated by Lime Ridge, a series of ridges orientated north-south.
 The ridge is cut by rugged drainages, and there are gently rolling hills, narrow canyons, and several sandy washes.
 Faulting and erosion have exposed a variety of sedimentary deposits in the area.
-The highest elevation is 4,406 feet at the south end of Lime Ridge, and the lowest elevations on are the bajadas on the northwest edge of the wilderness area.
+The highest elevation of 4,406 feet is at the south end of Lime Ridge, and the lowest elevations on are the bajadas on the northwest edge of the wilderness area.

 Habitat Type